-Here we will show how to build a test environment to play with this new feature from PostgreSQL 10, and how to configure it using OmniDB 2.1.
+Here we will show how to build a test environment to play with XL and how to configure it using the OmniDB 2.2 web interface.

 2. Building test environment

 In this experiment, we will build a cluster with 1 GTM, 1 coordinator and 2 data nodes.
 It would be simpler to put them in the same virtual machine, however split them across multiple virtual machines is a more realistic scenario.
 So we will build 3 virtual machines:

 There's a lot of information out there on how to configure PostgreSQL, on the importance of backups and testing them, etc.

 But what about the server you run PostgreSQL on?
 We tend to pay a lot less attention to tools that you won't need unless something breaks.
 But it's worth taking some time to do so now, because that's time you won't have when your server is down and you're in a rush.

 Debuginfo and gdb